Data and Safety Monitoring Committee (DSMC)

-The DSMC Monitoring Office is responsible for the monitoring and auditing of all Interventional (Therapeutic and Non-therapeutic) institutional and NCI clinical trials for data validity, trial conduct, and adverse event (AE)/serious adverse event (SAE) reporting.
+The DSMC Monitoring Office is responsible for the monitoring and auditing of Interventional (Therapeutic and Non-therapeutic) institutional and NCI clinical trials for data validity, trial conduct, and adverse event (AE)/serious adverse event (SAE) reporting.
 The DSMC Education and Training Office is responsible for the onboarding and continual education of all Investigators, Clinical Research Coordinators (CRCs), Protocol Project Managers (PPMs), Regulatory Staff, etc. in the HDFCCC.

 DSMC Monitoring Office

 If serious non-compliance determinations are adjudicated by the IRB, or if there are other significant safety issues within a study program, or staffing concerns that are affecting the safety of the study participants or data integrity of the trials for the PI in the HDFCCC study program, then the DSMC can request a mandatory hold on enrollment until adequate remediation is instituted by the PI.
 This may include the hiring and training of additional staffing, improved workflow processes, etc. in order ensure future compliance.
-The DSMC Will notify the Comprehensive Cancer Center Research Oversight Committee (CCCROC), PRC, and the IRB of the mandatory holds on accrual and will provide the DSMC’s remediation plan for the study program for the eventual reopening of accrual.
+The DSMC will notify the Comprehensive Cancer Center Research Oversight Committee (CCCROC), PRMC, and the IRB of the mandatory holds on accrual and will provide the DSMC’s remediation plan for the study program for the eventual reopening of accrual.

 All Investigator-Initiated trials conducted at the HDFCCC must incorporate the Data and Safety Monitoring Plan (DSMP) Templates from the current NCI-approved HDFCCC DSMP in the institutional protocols to include both the delineation of responsibilities and a description of the data and safety review process.
-The PRC will not approve a protocol without the correct incorporated DSMP template.
+The PRMC will not approve a protocol without the correct incorporated DSMP template.
 The DSMP templates for the various study types are provided within the NCI-approved DSMP.
-For questions on the DSMP, please contact the DSMC Administrative Director, John McAdams (John.email@example.com).
+For questions on the DSMP, please contact the DSMC Administrative Director, John McAdams ([email protected]).

 DSMC Administrative Director: